 What are the best contact lenses to wear travelling?

-Typically, most two weekly or monthly contact lens wearers find switching to daily disposables while they’re away on holiday a much more convenient option.
+Typically, if you wear two weekly contact lenses or monthly contact lenses, you’ll find switching to daily contact lenses while they’re away on holiday a much more convenient option.

 Travelling in the early hours, spending plenty of time in the sea, going to bed late and deviating from your usual routine can make wearing daily disposables a more sensible option, and one that means you won’t have to stick to your lens cleaning and storing routine.